Kyle Railroad: History

 In 2009 the Kyle Railroad bought the tracks on which it operates from the MSPA.

 Power for the trains initially consisted of former Burlington Northern Railroad ALCO Century 425s, most tracing their heritage to the Spokane, Portland and Seattle Railway.
 Kyle Railroad migrated to General Electric U30C and U33C power by the mid-2000s.
-After RailAmerica purchased Kyle, the legacy GE power was dropped in favor of EMD power, including former Burlington Northern SD40-2s and Southern Pacific SD40T-2s.
-The railroad also used to have an ex-Southern Pacific EMD SD45T-2, # 9362.
-With the purchase by Genesee and Wyoming, a number of MK5000C's provided by the Utah Railway (a fellow subsidiary of Genessee & Wyoming) now operate on the Kyle Railroad.
+After RailAmerica purchased Kyle, the legacy GE power was dropped in favor of EMD power, including former Burlington Northern SD40-2s and Southern Pacific SD45T-2s.
+With the purchase by Genesee and Wyoming, six MK5000C's (rebuilt as MK50-3s) provided by the Utah Railway (a fellow subsidiary of Genesee & Wyoming) entered operation on the Kyle Railroad, joining the older EMD locomotives.
+In June 2024, Kyle Railroad took delivery of four ex- Kansas City Southern GE C44-9W's.

 Traffic

-The railroad handles mostly agricultural commodities, although limited amounts of construction materials are carried.
-KYLE transported around 20,000 carloads in 2000.
+The railroad handles mostly agricultural commodities, including various grains and fertilizers.
+Large amounts of roofing shingles and scrap metal are also hauled.
+About 24,000 carloads were moved in 2016.